AJEvbank/CPP_Command_Line_Utility/README.md

 First, values which are not required for specific options are required for the program as a whole.
 For both types of values, if they are expected, the programmer must specify where they should appear relative to the option.
+This should be given in terms of an offset index.
+The default is 1 which means that the expected value should be the argument immediately following the option or the program name (argument 0 on the command line).

+Second, because options may themselves have options, each option will have a set data structure just like the main program.